einfra logoDocumentation

 If you are using MUNI ICS GitLab, the registry URL is: registry.gitlab.ics.muni.cz

-If project visibility or container registry are set to private, authentication to container registry is needed.
-You will need to create deploy token and use it as descibed in the official documentation
+If project visibility or container registry is set to private, authentication to the container registry is needed.
+You will need to create a deploy token and use it as described in the official documentation.

-For more information please refer to official documentation.
+For more information, please refer to the official documentation.

-MUNI ICS GitLab does not support Docker builder anymore, Kaniko must be used as describe above.
+MUNI ICS GitLab does not support Docker builder anymore; Kaniko must be used as described above.

 Last updated on